storj/storj/docs/design/satellite-svc-separation.md

 The audit observer uses the segments from the metainfo loop to create segment reservoir samples for each storage node and saves those samples to a reservoir cache.
 Audit observer currently runs on a 30s interval for the release default setting.
 See [audit-v2 design](https://github.com/storj/storj/blob/master/docs/design/audit-v2.md) for more details.

 The repair (checker) observer uses the segments from the metainfo loop to identify segments that need to be repaired and adds those injured segments to the repair queue.
-The repair check currently has a checkerObserver.ReliabilityCache, this should be ok to stay in-memory for the time being since we plan on only running a single metainfo loop.
+The repair check currently has a `checkerObserver.ReliabilityCache`, this should be ok to stay in-memory for the time being since we plan on only running a single metainfo loop.
 The repair observer currently runs on a 30s interval for the release default setting.

 The garbage collector (GC) observer uses the segments from the metainfo loop to create bloom filters for each storge node.
 The bloom filters contain all the pieceIDs that the storage node should have.
 The bloom filters are stored in-memory then sent to the appropriate storage node.
 Keeping the bloom filters in-memory is ok for the time being since we don't plan to run more than a single replica of the metainfo loop service.
 The GC observer currently runs on 5 day interval for the release default setting.